-The Calgary Marathon dedicates time, energy and resources to reduce the environmental impact of the race.
-The Calgary Marathon aims to build upon the previous year’s green initiatives to create an even more sustainable event for the whole family, and we need your help!
+The Servus Calgary Marathon dedicates time, energy and resources to reduce the environmental impact of the race.
+The Servus Calgary Marathon aims to build upon the previous year’s green initiatives to create an even more sustainable event for the whole family, and you can help too!

 What Is Sustainability Anyway?

-The Calgary Marathon Sustainability Program offers simple, easy to adopt choices to help you be a green athlete.
-Read on to learn more about our efforts to make the Calgary Marathon a leader in race event sustainability:
+The Servus Calgary Marathon Sustainability Program offers simple, easy to adopt choices to help you be a green athlete.
+Read on to learn more about our efforts to make the Servus Calgary Marathon a leader in race event sustainability!

-- Clusters of recycle, compost and waste bins placed around Stampede Park for the Health & Wellness Expo and Race Day.
+- Clusters of recycle, compost and waste bins placed around Stampede Park for the Runner's Expo and Race Day.

-- Cups from along the route are collected in clear bags and recycled.
+- Compostable cups from along the route are collected and composted.

 - Compostable plates and cutlery are used by event staff and volunteers.

-- E-Newsletters and registration for all Calgary Marathon race weekend events are electronic.
+- E-Newsletters and registration for all Servus Calgary Marathon race weekend events are electronic.

 - A team of “Race Recyclers” assist visitors to properly discard waste in recycle, compost or garbage bins and pick up discarded waste around Stampede Park.

-- Repurposed metal medals for finishers of all Calgary Marathon races with remaining finishers’ medals recycled at Blackfoot Metal.
+- Repurposed metal medals for finishers of all Servus Calgary Marathon races with remaining finishers’ medals recycled at Blackfoot Metal or repurposed.

 - Race finishers are able to download a complimentary digital finisher’s certificate.

-- Leftover fruit donated to two of the official charities in The Charity Challenge: The Mustard Seed and Inn from The Cold.
+- Leftover fruit donated to one of our official charities in The Servus Charity Challenge.

-- Discarded participant clothing is donated to one of the official charities in The Charity Challenge, the Cerebral Palsy Association in Alberta.
+- Discarded participant clothing is also donated to one of the official charities in The Servus Charity Challenge.

-- 10 sponsors and partners offered special promotions in the Virtual Goody Bag.
+- Sponsors and partners offer special promotions in the Virtual Goody Bag.
 A “no paper” policy at package pick-up means promotions, coupons and discounts were delivered to your inbox on race weekend.